Associate Professor

 Main Research Directions

-Natural nano-structures and minerals for catalysis and water remediation
+Natural nano-structures and minerals for catalysis

 Research project started in February 2024, titled ” Designing efficient electrocatalysts from studies of natural minerals in multidimensional hybrid systems using density functional theory“, funded by DST-SERB.